Family Lawyers Brisbane | Australian Family Lawyers

 Why do some friends react weirdly after a separation?

 Many of our old friends might seem changed too following a separation.
 This is because they may not understand the emotions you are going through, or your separation may be a little too close to home for them.
-It’s important to communicate with your friends about what you’re going through and what you need from them to maintain the friendship.
+It’s essential to communicate with your friends about what you’re going through and what you need from them to maintain the friendship.

 How can I handle it when my friends react awkwardly following a separation?